Senate hopeful Warren vows to help middle class

 "She will have to distance herself from the failing Obama/Geithner economic record -- including the deeply flawed Dodd-Frank Act that created the consumer agency she championed but was deemed too polarizing to lead," Hurley said.

-A former public school and Methodist Sunday school teacher, Warren has hardscrabble roots in Oklahoma, where her family struggled during the Great Depression.

-She is a bankruptcy expert and has been an outspoken advocate for cracking down on abusive practices concerning credit cards and payday loans.

-Warren said she was not worried about being linked in voters' minds to Obama, who is expected to face a tough 2012 re-election fight.
+But Warren said she was not worried about being linked to Obama, who is expected to face a tough 2012 re-election fight.

 "I'm my own person, and I've been talking about my set of issues for a long time," Warren said.